AleksanderObuchowski/SimpleNeuron/README.md

 # Simple Neuron

-Simple Neuron is my project of simple pyhton neural network library.
+Simple Neuron is my project of simple python neural network library.
 It's easy to use and illustrates how neural networks works.

+[TOC]

 ## Requirements

 ```python